tiloftus/flagsense/README.md

 <h2>Description of Training</h2>

+Models were trained using the Ultralytics package in Python.
+In addition to models containing all 241 flags, we also developed continent-specific models.
+These models are trained on the flags of only one continent which yielded better performance.
+If a user knows their images are from one continent or region, using these models will yield greater performance and a smaller model with faster runtime.

 ### All-Country Flag Detection Results

 | Metric      | YOLOv8 | YOLOv9 | YOLOv10 | YOLOv11 | Roboflow 3.0 |